ippontech/blog-usa/posts/migrating-a-large-postgres-db-from-self-managed-ec2-to-rds.md

 `Pg_basebackup` cannot be used to migrate to AWS’s RDS, but can be used to migrate from one self-managed EC2 instance to a different one.
 I mention it here simply for thoroughness, as you are likely to come across this method in your research. `pg_basebackup` creates a *physical* backup, at the file system level.
 This tends to be much faster than the logical backups that I will describe below.
 The reason this cannot be used to migrate to RDS is that the underlying filesystem is not exposed to the end user when using AWS’s RDS.

-It is also worth noting, that on large databases, this method will require a decent length maintenance window, as the database needs to be offline for it to be successful.
+It is also worth noting, that on large databases, this method will require a decently-large maintenance window, as the database needs to be offline for it to be successful.

 ## Using pg_dump and pg_restore

 `Pg_dump` and `pg_restore` will create a logical backup of your database.
 Instead of moving the actual data on the disk, it will use SQL-like statements to completely rebuild the database.
-There are loads of different options when employing this method.
+There are many options when employing this method.
 For instance, you can use `pg_dump` to dump your data into .csv files or have the files compressed.
 Once the data has been dumped onto the hard disk, it can then be loaded into the new database with `pg_restore`.

 Another strategy utilizing `pg_dump` involves setting the output to stdin and piping it into SQL copy statements, so it doesn't hit the hard disk at all.
 This is helpful for really large databases where there may not be enough remaining room on disk, or where time is of the essence and it is better to just send the data over the network into the target database as it is being dumped.
 This strategy can also be used to migrate tables that may not be compatible with the `.csv` format.